OpenJML/openjml.github.io/tutorial/SplittingProofs.md

 * most commonly, the next single statement which is a block
 * or a sequence of statements (in the same scope) bounded by the `//@ begin;` and `//@ end;` JML statements.

-The last case is used when the desired sequence of statements is not contained with in a block, is more than one statement, and one cannot modify the code by putting in a pair of braces, or such a pair of braces would change the scope of declarations.
+The last case is used when the desired sequence of statements is not contained within a block, is more than one statement, and one cannot modify the code by putting in a pair of braces, or such a pair of braces would change the scope of declarations.

 The two pieces of the proof are an obvious case for splitting the proof.
-In fact that is the default behavior, becuase the main purpose of a statement specificaiton, along with adding some documentation and clarity, is to be able to divide up the proof.
+In fact that is the default behavior, because the main purpose of a statement specification, along with adding some documentation and clarity, is to be able to divide up the proof.
 However, if you are writing the software and it seems a statement specification is needed, you should probably consider breaking up the method into multiple methods; if you are verifying legacy code that cannot be modified, then a statement specification can be very handy.
 It is also helpful as a means of separating out a portion of the method body that is very difficult to prove.

 Here is a worked example.